 For customers based in the United States, you can expect to receive your purchase within 1-2 working days.

 In my particular case, the shipment to my residence took a total of 4 days to reach me from WhiteFlash’s headquarters in Houston, TX.

 You’ll find a beautiful calendar with stunning engagement ring photographs.

 All A Cut Above diamonds come with an AGS lab report with triple ideal ratings (000).

-With every purchase of “A Cut Above” diamonds, you’ll also receive a free tool kit.
+With every purchase of a “A Cut Above” diamond, you’ll also receive a free tool kit.